siobhanlgorman/knits-and-pieces/TESTING.md

 ![](documentation/screenshots/password-changed.png)
 ![](documentation/screenshots/jack-signin.png)

-*  As a registered shopper I want to be able to receive an email confirmation after registering[#12](https://github.com/siobhanlgorman/knits-and-pieces/issues/12) so that I can verify my account information/ registration was successful
+*  As a registered shopper I want to be able to receive an email confirmation after registering so that I can verify my account information/ registration was successful [#12](https://github.com/siobhanlgorman/knits-and-pieces/issues/12)

 **Acceptance Criteria**
 - Email is sent to user account with confirmation link